tomvanlieshout/elpee/README.md

 I started in July 2019 with no mobile application experience.
 I did have about 4 months of experience in JavaScript and React/Redux.
 The app was launched in March 2020.

+## Support

+If you wish to contact me, you can do so by emailing to elpee.inquiries@gmail.com